moolsbytheway/mf-dynamic-form/projects/mf-dynamic-form/CHANGLOG.md

 ### v1.20.0
 - Add advanced conditions (the functionality that allows to display a field depending on the presence of another field has been removed)

+### v2.0.0
+- Add the logic of matcher and externalize advanced condition matcher to mfx-advanced-condition-matcher